 There are 7,641 islands in the Philippines how do you decide which ones to visit?
 We asked 30 travel experts what their favorite place in the Phillippines was and made this list of the best tourist spots in the Philippines.
-No matter where you go you in the Philippines won’t be disappointed.
+No matter where you go in the Philippines won’t be disappointed.

 Top Tourist Spots In The Philippines